tacatac/archnosh/README.md

 It also understands extended syntax to express service bundle-specific functionality in a systemd-like unit file, which can be used for easy distribution for example.

-In other words, one can benefit from existing systemd unit files through automatic conversion in many cases.
+In other words, one can benefit from existing systemd unit files through automatic conversion in most cases.

 ## Automation